 Let’s look into them.

-Distributed data processing facilitates scalability, high availability, fault tolerance, replication, redundancy which is typically not available in centralized data processing systems.
+Distributed data processing facilitates faster execution of work with scalability, availability, fault tolerance, replication and redundancy which gives it an edge over centralized data processing systems.

+Since the machines are distributed, it entails additional network latency which devs have to take into account.
 Strong consistency of data is hard to maintain when everything is so distributed.

-I am Shivang, the author of this writeup.
+I am Shivang.
 You can read more about me here.